 Apple developed a specific set of rules, or communication protocols, to control the transfer of information among all nodes on the network.
-These protocols, known as AppleTalk protocols, correspond to the various layers (Physical, Data Link) of the International Standard Organization Open Systems Interconnection (ISO-OSI) reference model.
+These AppleTalk protocols correspond to the various layers (Physical, Data Link) of the International Standard Organization-Open Systems Interconnection (ISO-OSI) reference model.